 Uzbekistan, officially known as the Republic of Uzbekistan, is a country located in Central Asia with an approximate area of 172,700 square miles and a population of 31 million.
-It consists of twelve provinces, Tashkent province being home to Tashkent city, the country’s capital, as well as largest urban center.
+It consists of twelve provinces.
+Tashkent is the country’s capital, as well as its largest urban center.
 It is a doubly landlocked country, meaning it shares its borders with five countries who are also landlocked (Kazakhstan, Tajikistan, Kyrgyzstan, Afghanistan, and Turkmenistan).
 Uzbekistan was conquered by eastern Turkic-speaking nomads in the 16th century but was gradually incorporated into the Russian empire in the 19th century.
 It became a republic of the Soviet Union in 1924, until 1990 when state sovereignty was declared.
 Following the dissolution of the Soviet Union Uzbekistan gained its independence and was renamed the Republic of Uzbekistan on August 31, 1991.

 Presidents Of Uzbekistan

 Islam Karimov, the first president of the Republic of Uzbekistan, was born in Samarkand region of the country.
 He stayed in an orphanage from the early part of his life until his graduation from high school.
 Afterwards, he pursued a degree in mechanical engineering at Central Asian Polytechnic Institute.
 Upon graduation, he worked as an engineer before joining the Ministry of Water Resources of what was then known as the Uzbek Soviet Socialist Republic (SSR).
 He graduated from the Tashkent State University of Economics with a master’s degree in economics in 1967.
 On March 1990, he was elected by the Uzbek Supreme Soviet to the position of the first president.
 Karimov declared the independence of Uzbekistan on the August 31, 1991.